msg-CareerPaths/csharp-training/chapters/opt-designpatterns.md

            }
        }

-**Visitor** lets you separate algorithms from the objects on which they operate.
+**3.10.
+Visitor** lets you separate algorithms from the objects on which they operate.
 Use:
  - when you need to perform an operation on all elements of a complex object structure (for example, an object tree).
  - to clean up the business logic of auxiliary behaviors.
  - when a behavior makes sense only in some classes of a class hierarchy, but not in others.

 Example:

        public interface IVisitor